 There are two different types of threadless systems – Quill and A-head.
 The Quill system features a threaded stem that fits into the fork’s steerer tube.
 The stem clamps around the handlebar, and the quill is tightened to keep everything in place.
 On the other hand, the A-head system features a stem that attaches directly to the fork’s steerer tube.
 The clamp holds the handlebar in place, while the steerer cap is used to adjust the height of the stem.
 Understanding these systems is essential in understanding how to raise handlebars on a mountain bike.

-Read Also: Can You Mountain Bike in the Winter?
-Tips and Tricks for Winter Mountain Biking
+Read Also: Can You Ride a Mountain Bike in the Snow: Tips for Winter Cycling Fun

 Preparing Your Bike for Handlebar Adjustment